Liver Transplant in Children

 Stepwise donor evaluation:

-Once it is assured that patient is fulfilling the liver transplant criteria and is fit enough to undergo major surgery, the donor workup starts.
+Once it is assured that patient is fulfilling the liver transplant criteria and fit enough to undergo major surgery, the donor workup starts.
 We accept donors from within the family (close blood relatives and non-close blood relatives) according to the following criteria:

 Living Donor selection criteria: